 - 4.6.1 The examiner determines the grade immediately after an oral examination has been conducted.
 The student receives a message about the grade via the University study progress system. - 4.6.2 The examiner determines the grade of any written or other form of examination or constituent examination within fifteen working days of the day on which the examination or constituent examination was held.
 The result is notified to the student within the same fifteen working days.
 The final grade is recorded in the University study progress system, and the student receives a message about it via that system.
 The student will be informed of the result at least five working days before the next opportunity to resit the relevant examination.
-If this deadline is not met, the resit can be postponed. - 4.6.3 If the examiner is unable to comply with the periods of fifteen and five working days respectively, as specified in Article 4.6.2, the student is notified accordingly in a message sent to the student's u-mail address before this term expires.
+If this deadline is not met, the resit can be postponed.
+Longer terms apply to internship reports and final projects. - 4.6.3 If the examiner is unable to comply with the periods of fifteen and five working days respectively, as specified in Article 4.6.2, the student is notified accordingly in a message sent to the student's u-mail address before this term expires.
 This message includes the (latest) date by which the student will be informed of the result. - 4.6.4 The examination result is expressed as a whole number or a number to a maximum of one decimal place, between and including 1.0 and 10.0.
-The result of the examination is not expressed as a number between 5.0 and 6.0. - 4.6.5 The examination result is considered to be a pass if it is 6.0 or higher. - 4.6.6 Not applicable - 4.6.7 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Article 4.8, as well as of the appeals procedure. - 4.6.8 The Board of Examiners may draw up rules that specify under which conditions it may exercise its power as specified in Article 7.12b (3) of the Act to determine that students do not have to pass every examination and/or under which conditions the results of constituent examinations can compensate for each other.
+The result of the examination is not expressed as a number between 5.0 and 6.0. - 4.6.5 The examination result is considered to be a pass if it is 6.0 or higher. - 4.6.6 If students must complete a practical assignment to be permitted to sit an examination, the Board of Examiners may decide that students have sat the examination once they have passed the practical assignments. - 4.6.7 Together with the written or electronic notification of examination results, students are also informed of their right to inspect their graded examination papers, as referred to in Article 4.8, as well as of the appeals procedure. - 4.6.8 The Board of Examiners may draw up rules that specify under which conditions it may exercise its power as specified in Article 7.12b (3) of the Act to determine that students do not have to pass every examination and/or under which conditions the results of constituent examinations can compensate for each other.
 These rules are specified in the Rules and Regulations of the Board of Examiners.